itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ![groupedWords](images/Week6_Language/../6_Language/groupedWords.png)

-Now, given two vectors that represent words, we can subtract them to find out what is the distance or relationship between those two words.
+Now, given two vectors that represent words, we can subtract them to find out what the distance or relationship between those two words is.
 In practice, it might not make sense to "subtract" words but since the computer represents them as numbers, we can do so.
-Then we can try and predict similar words for something else, say "woman" by adding the difference in vectors from "king" and "man".
+Then we can try and predict similar words for something else by adding the difference(analogies).

 ![subVec](images/Week6_Language/../6_Language/subVec.png)